+All related part transactions occurred with key management personnel.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
+The Board of Directors, Chairman, Chief Executive Officer and Chief Financial Officer are key management personnel.

-Transactions with related parties are incurred in the normal course of business and are measured at the exchange amount, which is the amount of consideration established and agreed to between the related parties.
-Related party transactions and balances have been listed below, unless they have been disclosed elsewhere in the consolidated financial statements for the year ended March 31, 2015.
+Related party transactions have been listed below, unless they have been disclosed elsewhere in the consolidated financial statements.

-- (i) Business expenses of \$6,145 (2014: \$12,786, May 23, 2012 to March 31, 2013: \$nil) were reimbursed to directors of the Company.5 - (ii) Consulting fees include cash fee paid to key management for services of \$ 180,000 (2014: \$102,458, May 23, 2012 to March 31, 2013: \$nil).
+(i) Business expenses of \$2,701 (2015: \$6,145, 2014: \$12,786) were reimbursed to directors of the Company.

+(ii) Consulting fees include cash fee paid to key management for services of \$ 180,000 (2015: \$180,000, 2014: \$102,458).
+Refer to note 13 for shares and options issued to key management in lieu of fees.